Scientists Needn't Get A Patient's Consent To Study Blood Or DNA

 "We know that trust is a critical factor in folks participating in research," says Debra Mathews, a bioethicist at Johns Hopkins University.
 "And we've seen in recent years the impact of when that trust is breached.
 In order for the public to trust the scientific community, the scientific community has to demonstrate that it's trustworthy.
 And a big part of that is asking permission."

-Rebecca Skloot, a journalist and author of The Immortal Life of Henrietta Lacks, a popular 2010 book on Lacks, says the many readers she's talked to over the years are very surprised by what happened to Lacks and her family.
+Rebecca Skloot, a journalist and author of The Immortal Life of Henrietta Lacks, a popular 2010 book on Lacks, says the many readers she's talked to over the years were taken aback by what happened to Lacks and her family.

-"One of the most commonly asked questions," Skloot says, "is, 'This couldn't happen today, right?
+"One of the most commonly asked questions," Skloot says, "is, 'this couldn't happen today, right?
 They couldn't just take cells from people without their knowledge and use it in research?'
 My answer to that question is, 'Yes, this happens all the time.'
 And people are always shocked by this."

 "Research has been changing in the way it takes place over the last quarter century," Menikoff says.
 "The type of research we do is different."